Tuesday, December 10, 2013

 Gotta give a nod to our hosts, the brains (and I use that term with great care and affection) behind SCOF - Dave Grossman, pictured above in a rare quiet moment, and Steve Seinberg who somehow evaded my camera throughout the trip but who can be understood completely by the artwork in the background and the workspace below.

-In the end, these guys are irreverent, raucous, and riding an edge and it's a joy to see.
+In the end, these young guns are irreverent, raucous, and riding an edge and it's a joy to see.
 They have a passion for the sport and a energy that's impossible to resist.
 Say what you want, old guard, but they'll outfish you, outdrink you, then outwork you when it comes to protecting all of our waters.
 They're the future of our sport whether you like it or not.

 And I'm good with that.